 As he worked around the frame, stacking dimes, I was happy that I had decided to ask for his help.
 I am much more confident in his welds then my own.
 I also appreciated the time he took to make sure the entire frame was lined up correctly.
-It emphasised the point that I had rushed that step.
-In general it never hurts to have another set of eyes checking my work.
+It emphasized the point that I had rushed that step.
+In general, it never hurts to have another set of eyes checking my work.
 Once the frame was all welded we had a beer and talked about what my next steps were.
 He suggested that I bring the frame back once I blend the welds so he could fill any low spots.

 ...as if I was breaking up on re-entry.

 As always, I appreciate the help.
 Sure, it would be nice to say that I single-handedly did every part of this build on my own.
-But that sense of pride would be short lived if the finished product looks like crap, or even worse, falls apart!
+But that sense of pride would be short-lived if the finished product looks like crap, or even worse, falls apart!
 I'm happy to learn from others as I go.
 Whether that comes from people at the store just hanging out telling me about their build experience.
 Or if it's someone letting me come into their shop with frame in hand asking for some assistance.
 There is lots to learn and I'm happy to soak it all up.

 Author: Perth County Moto - Jeff O'Neill @perthmotojeff